 Please pay close attention to the information submitted, as errors in the credit card information or submitting incorrect or incomplete address information will result in a delay of receiving your documents.

-If you are on a UMB-sponsored visa (i.e., F-1, J-1, or H-1B), our office can write a letter that is limited to confirming your UMB-sponsored visa status.
-Please note that the information we have from the U.S. government indicates that such letters do not impact the visa issuance decision.
+Note: If you are on a UMB-sponsored visa (i.e., F-1, J-1, or H-1B), our office can write a letter that is limited to confirming your UMB-sponsored visa status, however, the U.S. government indicates that such letters do not impact the visa issuance decision.
 Log in to Sunapsis (instructions found at the bottom) to request a letter for each individual.

 Disclaimer: The contents have been prepared for general informational purposes only.
 They do not constitute legal advice or serve as a substitute for legal counsel.